Skills-Based Mastery Learning

 Teachers will identify in advance which summative assessments are eligible for a retake.
 For these assessments, at least one new opportunity to demonstrate mastery shall be provided to any student who scores below 3.4 on a 4.0 scale or 90% on the 100 point scale (less than an A-) and completes corrective action determined by the subject team.
 Assessments not eligible for a retake will be articulated in a teacher’s course syllabi.

-- “Learning is about the process, not necessarily the outcome.
+“Learning is about the process, not necessarily the outcome.
 I made my best individual effort and I have not given nor received any unauthorized assistance on this assignment.
 All of the work presented is my own.”

-- If a teacher determines that a student may have violated the honor code policy, they will contact the parent and the student’s administrator.
-The administrator will decide if the infraction constitutes an honor code warning or violation and will assign consequences according.
+If a teacher determines that a student may have violated the honor code policy, they will contact the parent and the student’s administrator.
+The administrator will decide if the infraction constitutes an honor code warning or violation and will assign consequences accordingly.
 More information on the honor code can be found at this link.

 Students should reach out to their teacher if they have a question about a grade.
 If there are still concerns after the student has contacted the teacher, parents should communicate with the teacher directly.
 The expectation is that teachers respond to parent concerns within 48 hours.
 You may also reach out to your child’s school counselor who can help facilitate a conversation with the teacher.

-- The 4.0 scale provides students with a “more equitable” and standardized assessment score.
+The 4.0 scale provides students with a more equitable and standardized assessment score.
 There is a larger variation in the 100 point scale for what an A, A-, B, B+, etc., could be when teachers have the option of a 10 point difference within a letter grade.
 The 4.0 scale also ensures that students are receiving the higher end of the grade scale.

-- Example: A student might receive a 97 as an A in the 100 point scale system in one class and the same student might receive a 95 as an A in the 100 point scale in a different class.
-The 4.0 scale predetermines that an A, regardless of class or teacher, is a 4.0 and an A-, regardless of class or teacher, is a 3.7.
+Example: A student might receive a 97 as an A in the 100 point scale system in one class and the same student might receive a 95 as an A in the 100 point scale in a different class.
+The 4.0 scale pre determines that an A, regardless of class or teacher, is a 4.0 and an A-, regardless of class or teacher, is a 3.7.
 These are the “highest ends of the range”(A = 3.8-40 and A- = 3.4 – 3.7).